Dinacoding/vinotype/README.md

 }
 ```

-- The searchWines() function is responsible for handling the search functionality in the Vinotip wine discovery platform.
+- The searchWines() function is responsible for handling the search functionality in the Vinotype wine discovery platform.
 Here’s what it does step by step:

 1. Logs the Search Action - when the button is clicked it
 2. Retrieves and Processes the Search Query - The function takes the value from the search input field